Toros Toramanian: Biography

 Toramanian was born in 1864, in the town of Şebinkarahisar (Շապին-Գարահիսար in Armenian), Ottoman Empire.
 He studied architecture at Academy of Fine Arts in Constantinople, and later at the Sorbonne in Paris, and then he worked on the detailed study of the remains of medieval Armenian architectural monuments.

-Toramanian's scholarly work paved the way for the scholar, Josef Strzygowski, who, after a long and detailed study of the Christian architecture, concluded famously, albeit controversially, that Armenian architecture had had a significant role in the development of Byzantine and late Western European architecture.
+Toramanian's scholarly work paved the way for the scholar, Josef Strzygowski, who, after a long and detailed study of the Christian architecture, concluded that Armenian architecture had had a significant role in the development of Byzantine and late Western European architecture.

 In the chaos of the Turkish–Armenian War of 1920, Toramanian lost a considerable amount of his writings and studies.

 Works

-After graduation, he worked as an architect in the same city, designing apartments.
+After graduation, he worked as an architect in Constantinople, designing apartments.
 In 1895, Toramanian left Constantinople after the two-day massacre against the Armenian population and relocated to Bulgaria.
 From 1896 to 1900, he lived in Bulgaria, engaged in construction, designing several buildings, mainly for wealthy Armenians (the Manukians, Sargis Fadyan, Daniel Bulgharatsi, etc.).
 He also lived in Romania for a short time.
 However, he was more interested in the theory of architecture.
 For this purpose, in 1900, he visited Greece, then Egypt and Italy to personally acquaint himself with the architectural masterpieces of the ancient world.
 In 1902, he went to Paris, to the Sorbonne, where he attended lectures by famous professors of architectural history, history of architecture, and art.
 He was engaged in the study of oriental archaeological subjects.